Pupillage

 • In December there is further mentoring, assistance in trials etc. and preparation for practice.

-Pupillage is very intensive and closely supervised by our pupillage committee, pupil supervisors, pupil mentors, pupillage instructors and advocacy trainers.
-Pupil supervisors are Silks who meet periodically with pupils to ensure that they are properly mentored and fulfil all pupillage requirements.
+Pupillage is very intensive and closely supervised by our pupillage committee, pupil mentors, pupillage instructors and advocacy trainers.
 Pupil mentors are members who have practised for no less than five years and each takes on a pupil allocated to him/her.
 Pupillage Instructors are senior members who present lectures in Legal Writing, Motion Court Practice and Procedure, Ethics, Criminal Procedure and Evidence and Preparation for and Conduct of Civil Trials in both the High Court and Magistrate’s Court.
 Advocacy trainers do what their name suggests.

 Once a pupil has passed the GCB examinations and the requirements relating to active assistance in trials, applications and appeals, a pupil may obtain a certificate permitting him or her to appear on brief for a fee in all matters save those before the Supreme Court of Appeal and the Constitutional Court, independently of his or her mentor but subject to the mentor’s supervision.
 These appearances are subject to conditions set out in the certificate.